meyvain/meyvain.com/content/portfolio/Pivot Is Not Only a Table.md

 Title: Pivot Is Not Only a Table
 Date: 2021-01-01 10:10
-Summary: Led complex medical research, making a critical pivot to deliver clear, actionable strategic insights.
+Summary: Contributing and leading a large-scale qualitative discovery project tasked with uncovering latent current and future user needs in the world of combination drug-device, in light of the transition to home-based treatment, concluding with a co-creation workshop with actionable strategic insights.
 Thumbnail: images/thumbs/case_2_obs.webp

 ## The Challenge

-The primary challenge on this project was to maintain research rigor and strategic clarity while navigating immense complexity.
-We were tasked with conducting a large-scale (some might even argue pushing qual into quant with N=55) discovery project across three different therapeutic areas and three stakeholder groups —all on an aggressive timeline.
-The key challenge was not just to execute the research, but to find a clear, actionable signal amidst the noise and be agile enough to adapt our approach when new insights emerged or the scope was changed by the client (yet again).
+We were tasked with conducting a large-scale (some might even argue pushing qualitative into quantitative with N=70) discovery project across three different therapeutic areas and three stakeholder groups —all of which to be concluded on an aggressive timeline.
+The key challenge was not just to execute the research, but to find a clear, actionable signal amidst the noise and to be agile enough to adapt our approach when new insights emerged or the scope was changed by the client (yet again).

-And to contextualise things further, and zoom the lens perhaps a touch closer, the technical lead on the project had left the team, just as we were about to approach the discovery phase, leaving me the lead researcher on this project.
-Although a privilege, this was not an easy task for me to take with immediate effect.
+(And to zoom the lens perhaps a touch closer via my private lens, the technical lead on the project had left the team, just as we were about to approach the discovery phase, leaving me as the lead researcher on this project.
+Although it was certainly a privilege, this was not an easy task for me to take on with immediate effect.)

 ## The Approach

 We began with a short, immersive one-day ethnography in a London operating theatre.
 While brief, this early contextual inquiry was critical.
-It allowed us to ground our assumptions in reality and better anticipate the risks and opportunities, informing how are we to design and craft all subsequent research materials.
+It allowed us to ground our assumptions in reality and better anticipate the risks and opportunities, informing how we are to design all subsequent research materials.

 <figure>
   <img class="fit image" src="images/fulls/Case 2 - OBS II.webp" />